 The CFNAI Diffusion Index also moved up in January, increasing to 0.1 from 0.07 in December.
 Thirty-four of the 85 individual indicators made positive contributions to the CFNAI in January, while 51 made negative contributions.
 Thirty-three indicators improved from December to January, while 52 indicators deteriorated.
 Of the indicators that improved, 12 made negative contributions.

 Production-related indicators negatively contributed 0.17 to the CFNAI in January, down from a positive 0.35 contribution in December.
 Manufacturing production decreased 0.4 percent in January after rising 1.1 percent in December, and manufacturing capacity utilization decreased to 77.6 percent in January from 78 percent in the previous month.

 Employment-related indicators contributed 0.02 to the CFNAI in January, down from 0.1 in December.
 The unemployment rate ticked up to 7.9 percent in January from 7.8 percent in December, and nonfarm payrolls rose by 157,000 in January after increasing by 196,000 in December.

-The contribution from the consumption and housing category to the index was -0.27 in January, up slightly from -0.3 in December.
-Housing starts increased to 699,000 annualized units in January from 689,000 in December, and housing permits edged up to 676,000 annualized units from 671,000 over the same period.
+The negative contribution from the consumption and housing category to the CFNAI decreased to 0.2 in January from a negative contribution of 0.13 in December.
+Housing permits edged up to 925,000 annualized units in January from 909,000 in December.
+However, housing starts declined, dropping to 890,000 annualized units in January from 973,000 in the previous month.